Calling Test

 Update the Practical Things

-Resume.
+Résumé.
 LinkedIn.
 Professional network.
 References.
-Do the practical work — but do not let it consume all your energy.
+Do the practical work — but don't let it consume all your energy.
 Save some for the spiritual work of discernment.

 Seek God's Direction Specifically